-A neurologist is a doctor who is involved with the management of conditions affecting the brain and nervous system.
+A neurologist is a medical doctor involved in the management of conditions affecting both the central nervous system (brain and spinal cord) and the peripheral nervous system

 - multiple sclerosis